-The U.S. Election Assistance Commission (EAC) requests election administration data from each state during evennumbered years for their biennial Election Administration and Voting Survey (EAVS).
-This section will be updated in autumn 2023, after the EAC releases their findings.
-The EAVS has been used since 2004 as a comprehensive record of state and local jurisdiction-level election data used to identify trends, respond to changing voter needs and preferences, and inform of the allocation of federal funds.
+In accordance with RCW 29A.60.235, the Office of the Secretary of State includes an analysis of national election statistics in its reporting when such information is available.
+In even-year election cycles, the Election Assistance Commission conducts the Elections Administration and Voting Survey (EAVS).
+The EAVS is a comprehensive record of state and local jurisdiction-level (counties, parishes, and towns) election data used to identify trends, respond to changing voter needs and preferences, and inform the allocation of federal funds.69